Panogen/Tagamari_Xymyric/README.md

 # Tagamari_Xymyric
-Typeface for a proposed script named Xymiric.
-This script is directly based off of Quielic; each glyph is a cursive form of its corrseponding Quielic form.
+My first typeface for the Xymyric Alphabet, which is a descendant of Quielic.
+Every letter in Xymyric is directly rooted in its Quielic counterpart.
+Xymyric is not the same script as Simplified Quielic.